 MAC has a longstanding policy to not test on animals, nor ask others to test on our behalf, except when required by law.

 MAC Cosmetics is undoubtedly the most well known cosmetic brand available today.
 MAC is a subsidiary of Estée Lauder, which from my point of view is not cruelty free.
 My email correspondence with their company can be found under the July 2011 tab to the right.
 I was unable to find any information regarding MAC's animal testing policies on their official website.
+Since many people do consider MAC a cruelty free company, I sent them an email to see if their animal testing policy differs from that of their parent company.

 July 27, 2011